sol1/icingaweb2-module-netbox/README.md

 For linked objects a key is added with the Netbox object type followed by `_keyid` for key name, the same object name sanitiation occurs.
 This allows simple linking of hosts and host templates using the linked keyid's when Icinga objects use the keyid for object name.

-eg: for a device with the follow name and site info the following is returned
+eg: for a device with this name and site info the following is returned:
 ```
 name: "Foo (123)"
 keyid: "vmdevice_foo_123"